Why does a bank foreclose?

 The answer to this question is yes, you can give your house back to the bank to avoid foreclosure in a process known as deed in lieu of foreclosure.
 If you have come up against a wall and have no other option, this process lets you sign a deed over to the bank to rid yourself of the house.

-See also What is the other name of heart attack?
+See also What is the ankle joint called?

 What is the waiting period for someone who has had a foreclosure before they can buy another home?